vinaydeep0711/DockerFlaskApp/README.md

 3.PUT/ - Put is used to update the existing resource , if resource does not exist then API may decide to create new resource Put response codes  - 201 (created), 200(ok), 204(No content)

-PATCH/- HTTP Patch request are to make partial update on resources, we should only use PUT if we are replacing resource entirety
+4.PATCH/- HTTP Patch request are to make partial update on resources, we should only use PUT if we are replacing resource entirety

-DELETE/ - DELETE APIs delete the resources (identified by the Request-URI), DELETE operations are idempotent.
+5. DELETE/ - DELETE APIs delete the resources (identified by the Request-URI), DELETE operations are idempotent.
 If you DELETE a resource, it’s removed from the collection of resources.
 Delete response code -

-OPTION/ - Identifying which HTTP methods a resource supports.
+ 6.OPTION/ - Identifying which HTTP methods a resource supports.
 Allow: OPTIONS, GET, HEAD, POST

-HEAD - Same as GET but no response body
+7.HEAD - Same as GET but no response body